There are two ways to apply to Thomas Aquinas College:

 Acceptance remains provisional until after the College has received and favorably reviewed the following:

-A final transcript of high school studies, establishing satisfactory grades through the second semester of the senior year
+A final transcript of high school studies, establishing satisfactory grades through the second semester of the senior year, as well as high school completion or its recognized equivalent.

 A student health and registration form for incoming students